- Digital Marketing

 Recommended Articles

 Dormant customers are those who have used a product or service in the past but have not engaged in transactions for a certain period.
 The specific definition of this period varies by industry and product.
 For example, in the case of daily consumer goods, a lack of repurchase within a few months may be considered dormant.
-For high-value products, a period of several years without a repurchase might define dormancy.
+For high-ticket items, a period of several years without a repurchase might define dormancy.

 Furthermore, for SaaS products, even if a contract has not been canceled, usage rates can be visualized through log management.
 It is important to define a decline in usage over a certain period as dormancy and implement an approach for improvement.

-A characteristic of dormant customers is that it can be confirmed they previously had an interest in or a need for the product or service.
+A characteristic of dormant customers is that it can be confirmed they previously had an interest in or need for the product or service.
 However, for some reason, they are currently not actively engaged in transactions.

 Revitalizing dormant customers contributes not only to a temporary increase in sales but also to long-term profit growth.
 By reactivating long-term dormant customers, companies can improve their Customer Lifetime Value (LTV).